 Setting up the FortiGate(s)

-As a FortiGate feature, GuardDuty integration introduces the ability to dynamically import external block lists from an HTTP server.
+As a FortiGate-VM feature, GuardDuty integration introduces the ability to dynamically import external block lists from an HTTP server.
 You can use the block lists to enforce your organization's specialized security requirements.
 This can include long term policies, such as always blocking access to certain websites, or short term requirements to block access to known compromised locations.
-Since thee lists are dynamically imported, FortiGate instantly imports any changes made to the list.
+Since these lists are dynamically imported, the FortiGate-VM instantly imports any changes made to the list.

-In this example, FortiGate integrates with AWS GuardDuty to populate a list, which is treated as a "threat feed".
-You can use a threat feed to deny access to a source or destination IP address in Web Filter and DNS Filter profiles, SSL inspection exemptions, and as a source/destination in proxy policies.
-The block list is stored as an external resource, which is dynamically imported to the FortiGate at a configured interval/refresh rate to maintain an updated list.
+In this example, the FortiGate-VM integrates with AWS GuardDuty to populate a list, which is treated as a "threat feed".
+You can use a threat feed to deny access to a source or destination IP address in web filter and DNS filter profiles, SSL inspection exemptions, and as a source/destination in proxy policies.
+The block list is stored as an external resource, which is dynamically imported to the FortiGate-VM at a configured interval/refresh rate to maintain an updated list.
 The administrator can configure multiple threat feeds in each profile.

-- To configure a threat feed, navigate to Security Fabric > Fabric Connectors, then click Create New, then IP Address under Threat Feeds.
+- To configure a threat feed, go to Security Fabric > Fabric Connectors, then click Create New, then IP Address under Threat Feeds.

 - The following example creates an IP address connector.
 The resource name appears as an external IP block list in DNS filter profiles and as a source/destination in proxy policies.
 Configure the following: